 - A donor recognition wall can be a permanent hall of fame where you keep adding new names as appropriate.

 - It shows the level of appreciation for your donors without being too intrusive.

-- Donor walls show the impact of your work to anyone who walks in your office.
+- Donor recognition walls show the impact of your work to anyone who walks into your office.